huangzhenyu/btk20_documentation/docs/user_docs/subband_processing.rst

 Subband Processing
 ===========================

-Speech signal processing is typically performed in the frequency domain for the sake of computational efficiency.
-Subband processing is an elegant way of transforming a block of speech signal between the time and frequency domains.
-In applying subband processing to adaptive filtering, we will need to reduce the *aliasing distortion* effect caused by arbitrary magnitude scaling and phase shifting.
-This page explains how subband processing can be implemented in the BTK.
+Speech signal processing is typically performed in the frequency domain for the sake of computational efficiency [HAY02]_.
+Subband processing is an elegant way of transforming a block of speech signal between the time and frequency domains [HAY02]_ [VAD92]_.
+In applying subband processing to adaptive filtering, we will need to reduce the *aliasing distortion* effect caused by arbitrary magnitude scaling and phase shifting [KMSK+08]_ [DGCN03]_.
+This page explains how subband processing can be implemented in the `BTK`_.

 Oversampled DFT-modulated Filter
 --------------------------------